 As soon as the king awoke next morning he ran to the window, and there across the plain he beheld the palace.

 ‘That young man must be a great wizard; he may be useful to me.’
-And when the mother came again to tell him that his orders had been fulfilled he received her with great honour, and bade her tell her son that the wedding was fixed for the following day.
+And when the mother came again to tell him that his orders had been fulfilled he received her with great honour, and told her to tell her son that the wedding was fixed for the following day.

-The princess was delighted with her new home, and with her husband also; and several days slipped happily by, spent in turning over all the beautiful things that the palace contained.
+The princess was delighted with her new home, and with her husband also; and several days slipped happily by, spent in discovering all the beautiful things that the palace contained.
 But at length the young man grew tired of always staying inside walls, and he told his wife that the next day he must leave her for a few hours, and go out hunting.
 ‘You will not mind?’ he asked.
 And she answered as became a good wife:

 ‘Yes, of course I shall mind; but I will spend the day in planning out some new dresses; and then it will be so delightful when you come back, you know!’

 So the husband went off to hunt, with the falcon on his wrist, and the greyhound and the cat behind him–for the palace was so warm that even the cat did not mind living in it.

 No sooner had he gone, than the ogre who had been watching his chance for many days, knocked at the door of the palace.

 ‘I have just returned from a far country,’ he said, ‘and I have some of the largest and most brilliant stones in the world with me.
 The princess is known to love beautiful things, perhaps she might like to buy some?’

 Now the princess had been wondering for many days what trimming she should put on her dresses, so that they should outshine the dresses of the other ladies at the court balls.
 Nothing that she thought of seemed good enough, so, when the message was brought that the ogre and his wares were below, she at once ordered that he should be brought to her chamber.